 WPS also comes with a free cloud storage service that gives you 1 gigabyte of storage space for PC and iOS.
 You can find the free iPad app on the App Store.

 7. Grammarly Keyboard – Free

-Grammarly is the most popular grammar checker around, and you probably use it already.
+Grammarly is one of the most popular grammar checkers around, and you probably use it already.

 But if you want to write on an iPad, you can use the free Grammarly Keyboard app.

 It works for both free and premium Grammarly users, so it’s available for all writers.

 While it is certainly not as extensive as the Grammarly editor on a computer, the app gives you more than enough help to write as error-free as possible.